Sea turtle: Life cycle

-Sea turtles have temperature-dependent sex determination, meaning the developing baby sea turtle's sex depends on the temperature it is exposed to.
+Sea turtles have temperature-dependent sex determination.
 Warmer temperatures produce female hatchlings, while cooler temperatures produce male hatchlings.
 The eggs will incubate for 50–60 days.
 The eggs in one nest hatch together over a short period of time.
 The baby sea turtles break free of the egg shell, dig through the sand, and crawl into the sea.
 Most species of sea turtles hatch at night.
 However, the Kemp's ridley sea turtle commonly hatches during the day.
 Sea turtle nests that hatch during the day are more vulnerable to predators, and may encounter more human activity on the beach.

 Larger hatchlings have a higher probability of survival than smaller individuals, which can be explained by the fact that larger offspring are faster and thus less exposed to predation.
 Predators can only functionally intake so much; larger individuals are not targeted as often.
 A study conducted on this topic shows that body size is positively correlated with speed, so larger baby sea turtles are exposed to predators for a shorter amount of time.
 The fact that there is size dependent predation on chelonians has led to the evolutionary development of large body sizes.

 In 1987, Carr discovered that the young of green and loggerhead sea turtles spent a great deal of their pelagic lives in floating sargassum mats.
 Within these mats, they found ample shelter and food.
 In the absence of sargassum, young sea turtles feed in the vicinity of upwelling "fronts".
 In 2007, Reich determined that green sea turtle hatchlings spend the first three to five years of their lives in pelagic waters.
 In the open ocean, pre-juveniles of this particular species were found to feed on zooplankton and smaller nekton before they are recruited into inshore seagrass meadows as obligate herbivores.